Definitions for the crimes listed are taken from the FBI’s Uniform Crime Reporting Program.

 Liquor Law Violations: the violation of laws or ordinances prohibiting; the manufacture, sale, transporting, furnishing, possession of intoxicating liquor; maintaining unlawful drinking places; bootlegging; operating a still; furnishing liquor to a minor or intemperate person; using a vehicle for illegal transportation of liquor; drinking on a train or public conveyance; and all attempts to commit any of the aforementioned.
 (Drunkenness and driving under the influence are not included in this definition.)

 Hate Crime Reporting: a crime that manifests evidence that the perpetrator intentionally selected the victim because of the victim's actual or perceived race, gender, religion, sexual orientation, ethnicity, or disability.
+Stalking and dating/domestic violence may also constitute hate crimes.

 Geographic Locations for Reporting Crime Statistics: